 Finally, being caught with Adderall without a prescription for it can lead to legal issues.
 It can lead to being charged with possession of amphetamines.
 In some jurisdictions, especially for a first offense, it may be possible to enter a diversion program instead of facing a criminal charge.
 But Adderall is a controlled substance, and the justice system can pursue charges against people who possess and use it recreationally.

 When someone takes too much Adderall, they can start to show some of the same effects as methamphetamine abuse.
-They might start to talk very quickly, they may have difficulty sleeping and lose track of self-care.
+They might start to talk very quickly, and they may have difficulty sleeping and lose track of self-care.
 Physical symptoms can include dry mouth.
 If someone is dependent on Adderall and experiencing these symptoms, they may try to self-medicate with alcohol to mitigate them.
 This, of course, can cause other problems.

-Withdrawal and Quitting
+Adderall Withdrawal and Quitting

 Anyone who is struggling with substance use disorder should understand that there’s always help available.
 At Granite Recovery Centers, we’re able to provide both inpatient and outpatient treatment.
-We use a number of treatment modalities.
+We use several treatment modalities.
 12-step work is important to us.
 However, we also make evidence-based, scientific treatments.
 We aren’t opposed to people taking medications prescribed by their doctors during recovery.
 In fact, we even offer medication-assisted treatment as an option.